smbilal/CourseProject/CodeBook.md

 >*Total number of features in the data set:68*

 >The average of mean and standard deviation is calculated for each subject and each activity.
+There were several observations relating to the same subject and activity
+>in the raw data.
+The average of mean and standard deviation is calculated as 'average' is one of the best ways of representing data.e.g,

+>>subjectid=1
+>>activity=Standing - has 26 different observations recorded in the raw data.

-The prefix 't' is used to denote time domain signals and 'f' to represent
+> The prefix 't' is used to denote time domain signals and 'f' to represent frequency domain signals.
->frequency domain signals.

 >The complete set of variables along with their data types are below: